It feels like I’ve been watching Peyton Manning play football for my whole life. I have really; at least the parts of my life that have mattered most.

-A few years later, while I was on a ship halfway around the world on my first deployment, he’d throw two more in a season opening win in New York against the Jets.
-Two days later, the towers in Manhattan fell.
-A month later, Peyton was on a bye week.
-He may actually have been watching us instead of us watching him as the war started, my ship launching the first strikes into Afghanistan, our picture on the front page of every paper in the world the next day.
+A few years later, I was on a ship halfway around the world on my first deployment.
+He threw two touchdowns in a season opening win in New York against the Jets.
+A few miles away, the towers fell two days later.
+The next month, the Colts had a bye the day the war started when my ship launched the first strikes into Afghanistan.
+Our picture was on the front page of every paper in the world the next day.

 Maybe he was watching us for a change.

 In 2004, I didn’t see any football until November.
 I was deployed to a remote location with no television and no internet.
 The week I returned he threw four touchdowns and beat the Vikings.

 He won his only Super Bowl, in the rain, in 2006, the year my mom died.
 She loved Peyton.
 She was the mother of boys.
 And she loved that he still played with his brother.